Nonlocal thermoelectric resistance in vortical viscous transport: Summary and Conclusions

 The main result of our findings is summarized in Fig. \ref{fig:vortices}.
-We can see that in the charge mode viscous shear flow generates vorticity and a back flow on the side of the main current path in the high density regime.
+We can see that in the charge mode viscous shear flow generates vorticity and a backflow on the side of the main current path in the high-density regime.
 As a result, the region of negative nonlocal resistance is clear once the measuring contacts are placed in the region of the counterflow.
-The resistance is proportional to the electron fluid viscosity and inversely proportional to the square of particle density (see Eqs.~\eqref{eq:Rnl-wide-high} and~\eqref{eq:Rnl-narrow-high} for wide and narrow strips, respectively).
+The resistance is proportional to the electron fluid viscosity and inversely proportional to the square of particle density [see Eqs.~\eqref{eq:Rnl-wide-high} and~\eqref{eq:Rnl-narrow-high} for wide and narrow strips, respectively].
 This result is in agreement with the previous conclusions presented in Ref.~\cite{Falkovich}, albeit we provide an extension for the Hall-bar devices with long-range disorder.
-When the density is varied towards the charge neutrality, this vortical picture gradually disappears.
-In the regime of vanishing carrier doping, the transport is dominated by the relative mode with the finite intrinsic conductivity, and the overall current profile resembles that in the Ohmic limit.
-The two extreme cases are depicted in the left panels (a) and (b) of Fig.~\ref{fig:vortices}.
+When the density is varied toward the charge neutrality, this vortical picture gradually disappears.
+In the regime of vanishing carrier doping, the transport is dominated by the relative mode with the finite intrinsic conductivity $\sigma$, and the overall current profile resembles that in the Ohmic limit.
+The two extreme cases are depicted in panels (a) and (b) of Fig.~\ref{fig:vortices}.
 In contrast, the thermal transport picture evolves with the opposite trend.
-Heat current whirlpools become more pronounced close to the charge neutrality as depicted in the right panels (c) and (d) of Fig.~\ref{fig:vortices}.
+Heat current whirlpools become more pronounced close to the charge neutrality where thermal current is dominated by the convective part of the flow, $s\mathbf{v}$, as depicted in panels (c) and (d) of Fig.~\ref{fig:vortices}.
 The resulting negative thermal resistance falls off quadratically with the distance away from the current injection and also scales inversely proportional to the cube of temperature Eq.~\eqref{eq:Rth-low}.
 The temperature dependence originates from both electron viscosity and entropy density.

 We highlight that high-resolution thermal imaging and scanning gate microscopes \cite{Zeldov-Nature,Zeldov-Science} and Johnson-Nyquist nonlocal noise thermometry \cite{Skinner,Waissman} may provide exquisite tools to probe viscous electron vorticity in parameter domains where these signatures are no longer present in the charge transport mode.